 Let me put it on!

-Meet a sassy woman with a set of problems and a married lover she can't get rid of.
+Meet a sassy woman with a set of problems and red curls.

 There is a rat in her apartment she can't get rid of and a married lover who won't leave her alone.